codeforamerica/uswds/README.md

 Once the development command is running (`npm start`) 11ty will watch for changes to view and component templates defined in the `watchTargets` block of [config.js](config.js).
 Separate tasks for watching for changes to Sass and JavaScript files are also activated.

-Most changes will be made to files within the [src](src) or [packages](packages) directories.
-Once a change is made to a source file it will be compiled into the [dist](dist) directory.
+Most changes will be made to files within the [src/](src) or [packages/](packages) directories.
+Once a change is made to a source file it will be compiled into the [dist/](dist) directory.
 The local development server will refresh to reflect the change.

 #### Flows and general style guides